adesam111/samueladeyanju/research.md

    ![Samuel](images/ghana.jpg)

 This is my doctoral research.
-Please, find below the abstract of the ongoing work
+Please, find below the abstract of the ongoing work.

  <blockquote>
     More than two million Ghanaians depend solely on forest resources for their livelihoods, food security and nutrition,